JimFowler/books/Books20/Tools/python/doc/ajbbooks/installation.rst

 Installing
 ==========

-BookEntry uses the python library *distutils* to install and distribute the packages.
+Books20 uses the python tool *pip* to install and distribute the packages.
 More documentation about the installation program can be found by running the command

-``pydoc distutils.core.setup``
+``pip help``

-The BookEntry package may be installed from the Tools directory with the command
+The Books20 package may be installed from the Tools directory with the command

-``python3 setup.py install``

-My default is to install all the packages required for BookEntry in my home directory so I use

-``python3 setup.py install --home=~``

-Or you can install in a different system directory with

-``python3 setup.py install --prefix=<dirname>``
+``pip install -v``

+The project currently uses the Anaconda 3 python package so I currently use the command,

+``pip install --prefix=<dirname> .``

+This will install in my version of python located in /home/jrf/anaconda3

 You may need superuser privileges to install in system directories.